 A LAMP server is a web server combination of Apache, MySQL, and PHP on Linux server.
 It is widely used for hosting PHP and MySQL based websites on the world wide web.
 This tutorial is created to help administrators to setup LAMP stack on Debian 9.
 In this tutorial, we are installing Apache and MySQL from Debian 9 base repositories.
 We will help you to add a third-party repository for PHP installation.

 Step 1 – Prerequisites

-Login to your Debian 9 server using sudo privileged or root user on the command line.
+Login to your Debian 9 server using sudo privileges or root user on the command line.

-After login to your Debian system upgrade the current packages to latest available version.
+After login to your Debian system upgrade the current packages to the latest available version.

 sudo apt-get update sudo apt-get upgrade

 Also, install the below packages on your system required for commands next in this tutorial.

 Step 2 – Install Apache2

 The Debian 9 base repositories contain Apache 2.4 packages.
 You can simply install Apache2 packages by running the following commands on your Debian 9 system.

 sudo apt-get install apache2